Conspiracy to Supply Class B Drugs

-Our specialist drug conspiracy defence lawyers have a strong track record of helping clients to avoid being found guilty and, in many cases, we are able to secure the dropping of cases before they even reach court.
-If you are charged with conspiracy to supply class B drugs, we will ensure you have the very best legal representation for every stage of proceedings, helping you to secure the best available outcome .
+Our specialist drug conspiracy defence lawyers have a strong track record of helping clients to avoid being found guilty and we have often been able to secure the dropping of cases before they even reach court.
+If you are charged with conspiracy to supply class B drugs, we will ensure you have the very best legal representation for every stage of proceedings, helping you to secure the best available outcome.

 We can also advise you on related matters, including Restraint Orders and applications for Confiscation Orders under the Proceeds of Crime Act 2002.
 Often, those can often be even more damaging than the criminal charges themselves.